mui/material-ui/docs/pages/blog/first-look-at-joy.md

 Material UI and Joy UI still share many of the same conventions and features.
 We've done this not only to decrease the learning curve for adopting Joy UI, but also because we believe that the conventions we've established represent the ideal developer experience for working with design systems.

-So if at any time Joy UI has a feature that Material UI doesn't, it will catch-up at some point, and vice versa.
+Any new DX feature introduced in Joy UI will eventually be reproduced in Material UI, and vice versa.

-## What are the new things we're introducing in Joy UI?
+## What new features does Joy UI offer?

-Aside from a fresher look and feel for your upcoming project, here are a few features we're planning for the alpha version of Joy UI:
+Aside from a fresher look and feel for your upcoming project, here are a few features included in the alpha version of Joy UI:

 ### Global variants

-Instead of defining variants at the component level, Joy UI defines variants at the global level.
+Instead of defining variants at the component level, Joy UI defines them at the global level.
 This sounds bold at first, but the more we experiment the more it starts to make sense.
 [Global variants](/joy-ui/core-features/global-variant/) mostly affect three CSS properties: color, background, and border.

-What this means is that you'll be able to switch between the same set of variants in any component, more easily maintaining consistency across your app.
+What this means is that you're able to switch between the same set of variants in any component, more easily maintaining consistency across your app.
 The four variants available in the components are `solid`, `soft, `outlined`, and `plain`.

 <img src="/static/blog/first-look-at-joy/global-variants.png" style="width: 796px; margin-top: 16px; margin-bottom: 16px;" alt="Screenshot of button component using all available variants." />